a-downing/MiniCopterDrone/README.md

 To activate the drone drag a note containing instructions into the wooden box (may be invisible) under the tail.

 #### Note format:
-The first line must be #droneasm and one line per instruction comments start with # and continue to the end of the line
+The first line must be #droneasm, instructions are separated by newlines or a semicolon, comments start with # and continue to the end of the line
 Example:
 ```
 #droneasm